 Director of Adult Criminal Justice and Treatment Services

 With a wealth of knowledge, experience, and education in clinical and justice-related programs, Brad Bullock oversees TASC’s statewide adult criminal justice services, from pre-arrest diversion through court and probation.
-In this capacity, he directs TASC’s statewide justice diversion programs, encompassing law enforcement deflection programming, jail-based linkage services, and the agency’s flagship court-based alternatives to incarceration, including specialty courts.
+Collaborating closely with the Illinois Department of Human Services (IDHS), Division of Substance Use Prevention & Recovery (SUPR), courts, probation, treatment providers, and those at risk of arrest or incarceration, Brad's leadership within the ACJS division aims to curtail unnecessary and costly imprisonment of individuals grappling with substance use or mental health conditions.
 Brad also directs TASC's outpatient (OP) and intensive outpatient (IOP) treatment services, offered in several locations across Illinois.

 Brad joined TASC in 2006 as a case manager for youth involved in the juvenile justice system.
 He was promoted to reentry services supervisor and area administrator for southeast Illinois before being named director of TASC's statewide criminal justice and outpatient treatment services in 2019.

 In recovery from addiction since 1988, Brad sits on many community-based committees and is a strong advocate for individuals and families affected by justice involvement, substance use disorders, and mental health conditions.
 He earned his BA/BS and his MFA from Southern Illinois University at Carbondale, and is certified as an alcohol and drug counselor (CADC) and a co-occurring substance use and mental health disorder professional (CODP).